White Collar Crimes

 Scope of Computer Tampering in Arizona:

-Arizona Revised Statutes ARS 13-2316 defines computer tampering as a broad range of illegal activities involving computer systems and networks.
+ARS 13-2316 defines computer tampering as a broad range of illegal activities involving computer systems and networks.
 It includes unauthorized access, altering, damaging, or destroying computer systems or networks.

-This law covers both advanced hacking techniques and simpler forms of tampering.
+The computer tampering Arizona law covers both advanced hacking techniques and simpler forms of tampering.
 Your actions, the intent behind your actions, and the resources that were affected because of your actions determine the severity of the charges.

 Specific Actions Constituting Computer Tampering Under Arizona Law